 It’s incredibly important to give your hens a high-quality, varied diet.

-And in order to be able to do that you need to know what chickens eat.
-Plus providing your chickens with a high-quality, nutritious diet means that you will have great tasting eggs!
+To ensure your hens are getting a varied diet, you need to know what chickens eat.
+Plus providing your chickens with a high-quality, nutritious diet means that you will have great-tasting eggs!

 My chickens aren’t super picky.
-Honestly they’ll eat ANYTHING.
-But I like to ensure that my chickens are getting the nutrients that they need, so here are some of the things that I think are the best things to feed your chickens.
+Honestly, they’ll eat ANYTHING.
+But I like to see to it that my chickens are getting the nutrients that they need.
+Here are some of the things that I think are the best things to feed your flock.

 You might find that your hens will gobble a pelleted layer feed and refuse to eat a mash (or vice versa) – that’s okay.
 My Araucana chicken LOVES her mash – chickens are funny creatures and have their preferences just like we do.

 3. While providing nutrients they also provide some environmental activities for your chickens in their run.